 Headaches aren't foreign territory to any mom.
 They can be triggered by just about anything: a lack of sleep, stress, and more.
 Though these causes might seem to be regular occurrences for most mothers, headaches can be debilitating and distract from time spent with family.

 An efficient way of combating chronic headaches is to visit a chiropractor for a spinal alignment.
 Spinal manipulation can not only alleviate stress on the body but also relieve tension in the neck and back caused by frequent headaches.
 Additionally, your chiropractor can recommend changes you can make to your diet and exercise routine to mitigate painful side effects.

 Similar to headaches, irritable bowel syndrome, also known as IBS, can be caused by stress, poor eating habits, and dehydration.
 IBS is another condition that can limit the time spent enjoying your little ones, or even relaxing at night once they've gone to bed.

 A chiropractor might be your best option to alleviate the problems involved with this digestive disorder.
 The nervous system is linked to the digestive system, so when one is thrown out of whack, your entire body will suffer.
 A chiropractor can address the nerves located in the thoracic or lumbar regions of the spine, which can cause digestive issues when interrupted by spinal issues.

 Visiting a Chiropractor to Alleviate Mom Pain

 From debilitating ailments to general fatigue, being a mom is hard work.
 ChiroCare of Florida understands that as a mother, your body is working overtime to support yourself and your family.
-Visit one of our eight locations around the South Florida area to get your body back in fighting shape.
+Visit one of our eleven locations around the South Florida area to get your body back in fighting shape.
 Call 877-377-4448 today.